 Girl Power Organisation honored to receive the 2017 Challange Award from Theirworld, the global education charity founded by Sarah Brown, as part of their campaign #RewritingTheCode.
 The aim of the campaign is to challenge all the embedded prejudices that prevent women and girls from achieving equality.

 15-17 October 2016, Keinbaum Conference Berlin!

 Girl Power Organisation honored and proud for representing and leading a workshop with cooperation Team Group/ RespAct, in Kienbaum conference in Berlin Germany!

 The main focus of the conference were immigrants & refugees and their involvement in sports and education in Europe countries.

-Girl power representatives held workshops, by organising some fun indoor and outdoor games with the focus on helping refugee kids in integration and interacting with other kids in schools, sports clubs, and in society.
+Girl power representatives held workshops, by organizing some fun indoor and outdoor games with the focus on helping refugee kids in integration and interacting with other kids in schools, sports clubs, and in society.

 Participants of the conference were 150 school teachers and youth workers from Denmark and Germany.